CoronaWhy/befair/README.md

 BeFAIR is a Common Distributed Research Infrastructure where users can add and run any tools and components by themselves using Debian's way of managing services.
 All selected services should be available on a selected subdomain name and could be easily integrated together with [Dataverse](https://dataverse.org), BeFAIR data repository.

-BeFAIR distributive was designed as out-of-the-box Distributed Networked Infrastructure that any research community can install with one command just as normal Operating System.
+BeFAIR was designed as out-of-the-box Distributed Networked Infrastructure that any research community can install with one command just as normal Operating System.
 The roadmap includes releases containing Open Data available for the different sciences, however [COVID-19 Data Hub](http://datasets.coronawhy.org) is our current priority.

 # Acknowledgements
 BeFAIR infrastructure is standing the Shoulder of Giants.
 Please find below the acknowledgements for resources and contributions from the finished on ongoing projects.